Skip to main content

 digital marketing, paid social, social media

 Facebook advertising continues to be a platform underdog in connecting advertisers to their desired audiences through social media.
-More than two billion people utilize Facebook’s capabilities every month — so no matter what type of audience you want to reach, you will find them through Facebook.
+More than two billion people utilize Facebook’s capabilities every month from boomers to Gen Zers — so no matter what type of audience you want to reach, you will find them through Facebook.

 When properly used, Facebook can help advertisers raise their brand awareness, attract new customers and convert interested customers lower in the funnel.